Our Amazon Stock Prediction In 2019 (Buy or Sell?)

 The company has never been afraid of embracing revolutionary technologies to slash delivery times and undercut the competition.

-Amazon cleared $258.2 billion in U.S. retail sales in 2018, which works out to 49.1% of all online retail spending in the country, up from a 43.5% share last year.
+Amazon cleared $258.2 billion in U.S. retail sales in 2018, which works out to 49.1% of all online retail spending in the country, up from a 43.5% share the previous year.
 In 2018, Amazon commanded 5% of all retail sales and the company’s e-commerce sales jumped 30% on a year-over-year basis.
+The company is on track for a similar growth trajectory in 2019.

 Bezos’ strategic vision can be broadly separated into three fundamental tenets, each of which provides a prism to view past, present and expected future events in Amazon’s history.
 Within these tenets are powerful lessons for entrepreneurs (and investors) who strive to be in Bezos’ league.